-The Legendary Psychic type from Gen I's Kanto region and the top Pokémon in Pokémon Go, Mewtwo will do a ton of damage to Mega Gengar, even if it doesn't last particularly long.
-As a Psychic type, Mewtwo takes half damage from Fighting, but takes double damage from Ghost and Dark.
-It also has access to both excellent Psychic moves, Psycho Cut and Psystrike, as well as the most powerful Ghost type move in the game, Shadow Ball.
+Legendary from the Kanto region and one of the top Pokémon in Pokémon Go, Mewtwo is the best non-Shadow, non-Mega counter for Mega Gengar.
+As a pure Psychic type, it takes reduced damage from Fighting type moves, but takes increased damage from Ghost and Dark.
+It also has access to excellent Psychic moves, Psycho Cut and Psystrike, as well as the most powerful Ghost type move in the game, Shadow Ball.
 Psystrike is the better of these two moves, but both are invaluable Legacy moves, so don't TM either away!
 Mewtwo has also been available in a number of ways, including as a Shadow Pokémon, so many players have at least one or two already powered up for this fight.

 Giratina Origin Forme

-A Legendary Ghost and Dragon type from Gen IV, Giratina makes an excellent counter for Mega Gengar, but specifically the Origin Forme of Giratina.
-Although Giratina takes double damage from Ghost and Dark type moves, it takes half damage from Poison and quarter damage from Fighting.
+A Legendary from Gen IV's Sinnoh region, Giratina makes an excellent counter for Mega Gengar, but specifically Giratina (Origin).
+This Ghost and Dragon type takes super effective damage from Ghost and Dark type moves, while resisting Fighting and Poison type damage.
 The Origin Forme hasn't been available as many times as the Altered Forme, but both use the same Candy so many players still have the resources to power up at least one or two.
 If you're bringing Giratina to this fight, you'll want it to know Shadow Claw and Shadow Ball.

-The Mythical Pokémon Darkrai was originally discovered in the Gen IV Sinnoh region.
-Although Mythical Pokémon in Pokémon Go are usually limited to one per account, Darkrai was released to Raids like a Legendary Pokémon so most players have had the chance to catch and power it up.
+Originally discovered in the Gen IV Sinnoh region, the Mythical Pokémon Darkrai performs well in this raid.
+Although Mythical Pokémon in Pokémon Go are usually limited to one per account, Darkrai was released to raids like a Legendary Pokémon so most players have had the chance to catch and power it up.
 While Darkrai may look like a Ghost, it's a pure Dark type, meaning it resists Dark and Ghost type damage, while taking increased damage from Fighting type moves.
 If you're bringing Darkrai to this fight, Snarl if the fast move you'll want and Dark Pulse is the charged move.

-Although it has an inferior moveset, Therian forme Landorus still outperforms Incarnate forme in this Mega Raid.
+Although he has an inferior moveset, Landorus (Therian) still outperforms Incarnate forme in this Mega Raid.
 As a Ground and Flying type, Landorus resists Fighting and Poison type moves, while having no relevant weaknesses.
-Unfortunately, the Therian forme has seen less Raid time than the Incarnate forme, but both use the same Candy, so you may already have the resources to power it up.
-Extrasensory and Earthquake are the ideal moves for a Therian forme Landorus in this Raid.
+While the Therian forme has seen less raid time than the Incarnate forme, but both use the same Candy, so you may already have the resources to power him up.
+Extrasensory and Earthquake are the ideal moves for a Therian Landorus in this raid.